thehackerwithin/illinois/make.md

 grid.o: grid.cpp grid.h
 ~~~

 Here I am defining a number of variables to set the compiler and compiler flags.
-Then I create a list of all the .cpp files in this director and create a corresponding list of .o files.
+Then I create a list of all the .cpp files in this directory and create a corresponding list of .o files.
 Next is the target for the executable.
 The next is strange but powerful.
 Here the % acts as a wildcard and we get a target for very .cpp file in the directory.
-This way we do not have to write out the rules for get file.
+This way we do not have to write out the rules for each file.
 It does not matter if the number of files change.
-We will have rule for get one.
+We will have a rule for each one.
 Next I have the standard clean target.
-Next is a line creating a seperate file with depences and then an include line.
+Next is a line creating a seperate file with depences and then an include line to include this file.